hudiniq/HawkRPG/rules/optional.md

 #### Character creation
 Pick 3 aspects that the character is good at.
 The character will roll with advantage on any checks that fall under one of his aspects.
-You can substitute 1 aspect for a profession.
+You can substitute 1 aspect for a profession and/or another for an innate ability.

 #### Profession
 `10 + Profession BONUS >= DC  ──>  Profession LVL`